Blowing Rocks Preserve

 Blowing Rocks Preserve held up to my expectations when I recently visited.
 The highlight is the beautiful beach with the limestone rocks.
 We also really enjoyed walking along the nature trails.
 My biggest tip for your visit is not to forget to check out the Blowing Rocks Preserves tides to time your visit accordingly!

-Looking for other things to do in South Florida?
+Looking for other South Florida outdoor activities?

 Biscayne National Park